How to generate or use Application Credentials via CLI on Eumetsat Elasticity

 Save it with Ctrl-X, then press Y and Enter.

 In previous step you defined a clouds.yml file and it used to start with clouds:.
 The next line defined to which cloud will the parameters refer to, here it was trial-member_creatornew.
-By design, the clouds.yml file can contain several clouds not only one so it is necessary to distinguish to which cloud are you going to refer.
+By design, the clouds.yml file can contain information on several clouds – not only one – so it is necessary to distinguish to which cloud are you going to refer.
 There is a special parameter for that, called

 OS_CLOUD if used as systems parameter or

-–os-cloud if used from the command line.
+--os-cloud if used from the command line.

 You define OS_CLOUD by directly assigning its value from the command line: